Iceland in November: Everything You Need To Know

 The Golden Circle is a sightseeing route that encompasses some of the most famous attractions in all of Iceland.
 The main route consists of three places in Southwest Iceland:

-It's possible to visit all three of these spectacular sights in November, whether you want to go on a self-drive tour or an organized excursion.
+It's possible to visit all three of these spectacular sights in November, whether you want to go on self-drive tours or organized Golden Circle tours.
 If you plan to drive the route yourself, make sure you rent a car that's well-equipped for wintry road conditions: 4X4s Jeeps or SUVs are a good idea to help ensure your safety on possibly slippery roads.

 If you aren't confident driving in the winter, there are several tours from Reykjavik that can take you to all three sights.
 You can try a one-day trip like this Golden Circle tour, which includes snowmobiling, or a multi-day tour like this three-day Golden Circle and South Coast tour with ice caving and glacier hiking.